B4nanaJuice/B4nanaJuice/README.md

 # 💫 About Me:
 IT student at University of Technology of Troyes<br><br>
-⏳ I’m working on an OSC translator<br>
+⏳ I’m working on a bar stock managing tool<br>
 🌱 I’m learning Cybersecurity, React & APIs<br>
 📚 All of my projects are available <a href="https://github.com/B4nanaJuice?tab=repositories">on this Github</a>